idandrd/vscode-wat/README.md

-# wat README
+# vscode-wat README

-This is the README for your extension "wat".
+This is the README for your extension "vscode-wat".
 After writing up a brief description, we recommend including the following sections.

 ## Features